TIBCOSoftware/snappydata/docs/programming_guide.md

 ## Using the Spark Shell and spark-submit

 SnappyData, out-of-the-box, collocates Spark executors and the SnappyData store for efficient data intensive computations.
-But you may need to isolate the computational cluster for other reasons, for instance, a  computationally intensive Map-reduce machine learning algorithm that needs to iterate over a cached data set repeatedly.
+You however may need to isolate the computational cluster for other reasons.
+For instance, a  computationally intensive Map-reduce machine learning algorithm that needs to iterate over a cached data set repeatedly.

 To support such cases it is also possible to run native Spark jobs that accesses a SnappyData cluster as a storage layer in a parallel fashion.
-To connect to the SnappyData store `spark.snappydata.store.locators` property should be provided while starting the Spark-shell.
+To connect to the SnappyData store the `spark.snappydata.store.locators` property should be provided while starting the Spark-shell.

 To run all SnappyData functionalities you need to create a [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession).

 ```bash
 // from the SnappyData base directory